kreier/T200/README.md

 # T200 - ESP32 based robots

 This robot car uses the ESP32 to control its actions.
 The hardware setup is similar, but the upgrades come in software.
-This is an upgrade from the [T100](https://github.com/kreier/T100) that was powered by an Arduino Uno.
-Now we have WiFi and Bluetooth BLE build in.
+This is an upgrade from the Arduino Uno powered [T100](https://github.com/kreier/T100).
+Now WiFi and Bluetooth are build in.
 And way more storage for our programs.

 ![Robot](T200.jpg)